For investment operations managers, performance reporting is where the rubber meets the road.

 Lots of operations managers do not like to have hard commitments.

-I believe that committing actually helps you deliver a better service and gives you something to compare your work to.
+We believe that committing actually helps you deliver a better service and gives you something to compare your work to.

 To paraphrase Peter Drucker, “You can’t manage what you don’t measure.”